-- 4.4.16.1 The Perth Parking Policy 2014 (PPP) (as amended) applies.
-This policy applies to the around bounded by Summers Street to the north, the rail line to the east.
-Graham Farmer to the south and Lord Street to the west. - 4.4.16.2 Where the PPP is silent, the City of Vincent's Local Planning Policy: Non-Residential Development applies.
+- 4.4.16.1The Perth Parking Policy 2014 (PPP) (as amended) applies.
+This policy applies to the areas bounded by Summers Street to the north, the rail line to the east, Graham Farmer Freeway to the south and Lord Street to the west. - 4.4.16.2 Where the PPP is silent, the City of Vincent's Local Planning Policy: Non-Residential Development applies.
 The R-Codes applies to all residential development.

-Given the precincts proximity to public transport networks, developments are encouraged to prioritise alternative methods of transport over private vehicles.
+Given the precinct's proximity to public transport networks, developments are encouraged to prioritise alternative methods of transport over private vehicles.